 Children are born ready and eager to learn and at AGS we aim to preserve this enthusiasm and enable all children to reach their full potential.
 We encourage children to play and explore within their environment.
 We believe they should be encouraged to be active learners who 'have a go' and enjoy achieving what they set out to do.
 We feel it is vital that children are given opportunities to make choices and express their own ideas.

-The Seven Areas of Learning and Development
+The Nine Areas of Learning and Development

 We provide opportunities for young children to be active and interactive; to develop their co-ordination, control, and movement.
 Children are helped to understand the importance of physical activity, and to make healthy choices in relation to food.